GaelicGrime/RegExpress/README.md

 <br/>

-The archive, which is attached to each release, contains an executable that runs in Windows 10.
+The archive, which is attached to each release, contains an executable that runs in Windows 10 (64-bit).

-The sources can be compiled with Visual Studio 2019 that includes the next workloads:
+The sources contain code written in C#, C, C++ and C++/CLI.
+Can be compiled with Visual Studio 2019 that includes the next workloads:

 * .NET desktop development
-* Desktop development with C++
+* Desktop development with C++, incuding C++/CLI support.

 <br/>